ggulgulia/ggulgulia.github.io/_posts/2022-08-14-your-website-in-five-mins.md

 ## Step 1: Fork a Jekyll web project
 There are many [free](https://jekyllthemes.io/free) and paid Jekyll Themes available.
-You could choose any; however, for this setup we'll be using [this fork](https://github.com/aakashshah1/aakashshah1.github.io/fork).
+You could choose any; however, for this setup you need to [fork this project](https://github.com/aakashshah1/aakashshah1.github.io/fork).
 Use the name `<your-github-user-name>.github.io` for this project - for ex. if my GitHub user name is `aakashshah1`; I would name the project `aakashshah1.github.io`.